AudioMuse-AI - Let the choice happen, the open-source way

 - Analysis Phase:

-- Workers fetch metadata and download audio from Jellyfin, processing albums individually.
+- Workers fetch metadata and download audio from Jellyfin or Navidrome, processing albums individually.

-- Essentia and TensorFlow models analyze tracks for features (tempo, key, energy) and predictions (genres, moods, etc.).
+- Librosa and TensorFlow models analyze tracks for features (tempo, key, energy) and predictions (genres, moods, etc.).

 - Analysis results are saved to PostgreSQL.